benjamin90s/Motiverse_Hackathon_Problem_2/README.md

-# Video-Text Semantic Search System with Claude 3 Sonnet
+# Video-Text Semantic Search and Indexing Engine using Claude 3 Sonnet and Sentence Transformers

 ## Overview